It’s time to prove your value, CRM Manager!

 CRM managers have a critical role to play in understanding customer insights and using the latest marketing technology to measure, collect and analyse data about their customers.
 Many businesses have fallen far behind, continuing to utilise simple, traditional marketing approaches to an ever-increasing digital challenge.
 It’s when you focus on your CRM activities you can start to see how much value your commercial teams are creating.

 If you’re a CRM champion within your company you probably know the significant value you’re generating to your company.
 However, you’re not alone if you feel like the job you’re doing isn’t recognised, and the value you create is overlooked.

-According to the CRM Barometer 2017 report, conducted by Wiraya and partners like Wunderman, Salesforce and Accenture, 30% of all CRM leaders say they have little support from their wider team.
+According to the CRM Barometer 2017 report, conducted by Wiraya and partners like Wunderman, Salesforce, and Accenture, 30% of all CRM leaders say they have little support from their wider team.
 At the same time, the research showed that the companies that make data-driven decisions increasingly reach their goals.
-They also recognise the importance of CRM for the total business profits, and have the greatest support from management.
+They also recognise the importance of CRM for total business profits and have the greatest support from management.

 So as a CRM Manager how do you actually prove your financial value across your organization, and how do you become better at making data-driven decisions?

 A first step is to create a comprehensive view of the customer journey, starting with a customer development program consisting of the following steps;

 2. Segment the customer base – e.g. what characterizes a valuable customer

 3. Identify, quantify and automate the customer communication flow throughout the customer lifecycle